This checklist is for B2B brands that sell a high-end service. If you meet these two criteria, this is for you:

 This is where keyphrase research comes in.
 And this is the second reason to make that header descriptive.

 A well-planned B2B service website has an entire sitemap that is search optimized.
 There are lots of pages aligned with lots of different keyphrases.
 Each is an opportunity to attract a high-intent visitor.
+Our guide on how to make a sitemap explains in detail with examples.

 These so-called “trust seals” build trust instantly.
 They also provide a bit of differentiation.
 Not every competitor can put these on their pages.